The Psychology of Moving- How to Mentally Prepare for an International Relocation

 Slowly Pace Your Adaptation

 Take small steps, explore new surroundings gradually, and permit yourself to feel uncertain.
 Every new experience will bring a little more familiarity.
-Soon enough, what seemed overwhelming will feel like second nature.
+Eventually, what initially appeared daunting will become effortless.

 Person running through a park.